sauceaaron/JS-Cucumber-WebdriverJS/TUTORIAL.md

 ## Install node.js

 This framework uses Node.js to run tests with JavaScript.
-You can download it from https://nodejs.org and install locally.
+You can download and install it from https://nodejs.org.

+#### Homebrow (Mac)

-On Mac, you can also use homebrew
+On Mac, you can also use homebrew to install node.js

 ```
 brew install nodejs
 ```

-### NVM
+#### NVM

 Alternately you can use NVM to install and manage multiple versions of node.js